 Yes, I never tattoo above the neck or on hands.
 I believe the beauty is in what you can’t see.
 What you think is beautiful is different for each person.
 It might be something to do with the depths of your personal history and culture.
 The Japanese aesthetic is very unique in comparison to that of the West.
 If you think about seppuku (ritual Japanese suicide), we have an aesthetic quality to suicide and death.
 It’s precise, simple, fragile, bold, and heavy.
 Tea ceremonies, flower arrangements, samurai swords—there’s a very conscious style at play.

 Why do you think it is important for tattoos to be hidden?

 Tattoo culture in Japan is still a taboo, but that’s why the culture is beautiful.
-Fireflies can only be seen at night because their beauty is only visible at night.
-They aren't appreciated in daylight.
+Fireflies can only be seen at night.
+Their beauty is only visible at night.
+It isn’t appreciated in daylight.
 When something becomes a fashion, it isn’t fascinating anymore.
-In Western culture, it might just be fashion or trendy, but in Japan, we appreciate tattoos you can’t see and that’s why we think they’re beautiful.
+In Western culture it might just be fashion or trendy, but in Japan we appreciate tattoos you can’t see and that’s why we think they’re beautiful, it’s hidden.
 Japanese culture is about being in the shadows.

 I think this idea of being drawn to darkness is interesting.

 It’s human nature for people to be attracted to dark places.
 Even at night when the moon is out, we seem lured in by the superstition of darkness in the night.
 It’s human nature.
 Japanese people are really good at using the shadow to make sense of the light.
 Maybe in Western culture, they start with the light and try to understand their shadows.
 In Japan, to draw what the light represents, we exploit the traditions of the shadows.